coryrmathis/phase-0-tracks/html/forms/input_elements.md

 #Form Elements

-* form: iniates the form in HTML
+* form: initiates the form in HTML
 * name="adventure": describes the purpose of the form for the programmer
 * action: creates an action
 * method: specifies how to send the data